OracleMatrix/todo_list_app/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See LICENSE for details.